frederic-perez/AmE-dictionary/data/idioms.md

 __(there’s) no comparison__ This person or thing is clearly and inarguably better than any other. _This place serves the best pizza in town—no comparison!_
 __(well) what do you know__ :two: A phrase used to indicate one’s surprise upon discovering something. _Hey, what do you know—we have chocolate chips in the cabinet after all._ _Well, what do you know!
 It says here that my ancestors first came to this country in 1857!_
 __(with) kind regards__ A common, semi-formal valediction used to at the end of a letter or other written message to express well wishes to the recipient. _I hope I’ll have the chance of meeting with you again soon.
 Kind regards, Brian_
-__411__ (4-1-1, four-one-one) Information, knowledge, or details.
+__411__ :two: (4-1-1, four-one-one) Information, knowledge, or details.
 In the US and Canada, “4-1-1” is the telephone number for Information. _There’s plenty of options to get the 411 on the Beehive State._ _OK, who’s got the 4-1-1 on the cute new guy in our English class?_
 __800-pound gorilla__ :two: /ɡəˈrɪlə/ (also six-hundred-pound gorilla, eight-hundred-pound gorilla or nine-hundred-pound gorilla) A person, group, or organization so powerful (either by size or by influence) that it does not need to heed the rules or threats of others.
 It refers to the riddle “Where does an 800-pound gorilla sit?”
 (Answer: “Wherever it likes.”)
 Primarily heard in US. _Don’t mess with that guy; he’s like an 800-pound gorilla!_
 __a (real) frog-choker__ A particularly heavy or torrential downpour of rain.
 (Chiefly heard in the southern United States.) _It’s a real frog-choker out there today—looks like we’ll have to have our barbecue another day._ _There’s no way I’m biking to work in a frog-choker like this!_
 __a bad apple__ A troublemaker.
 A person whose own words or actions negatively impacts an entire group of people.
 Taken from the proverb “a bad apple spoils the bunch.”